 - Enroll in course loads which will help you succeed

-If you have already lost your BOG Fee Waiver, you may submit a Loss of BOGW Appeal to Admissions and Records.
+If you lose eligibility to the California College Promise Grant (CCPG), you may submit a Loss of CCPG Appeal to the Admissions and Records department.

-Note that a submission of the Loss of BOGW Appeal does not guarantee a reinstatement of your BOG Fee Waiver.
+Note that a submission of the Loss of CCPG Appeal does not guarantee a reinstatement of your eligibility for a CCPG.